 Some sellers may find the concept of sending external traffic to Amazon strange, but it’s becoming increasingly important.
 Amazon is becoming increasingly dominant in e-commerce.
 At the same time, the price of sponsored ads on the platform continues to rise.

 Why Drive Traffic to Amazon in the First Place?

 What’s more, new sellers are signing up to Amazon every day.
-Oberlo recently reported that a million new sellers are joining Amazon every year.
+In 2020, for instance, Amazon reports that 200,000 new third-party sellers joined the website, a 45 percent increase from the previous year.
 With so much competition, external traffic can be a vital lifeline to help sellers survive.

 Reduce Amazon Advertising Costs